Sedley Baptist Church

 Section III.

-Denominational Affiliation - The Sedley Baptist Church is affiliated with The Blackwater Baptist Association, The Baptist General Association of Virginia, the Southern Baptist Convention, and the Baptist World Alliance.
+Denominational Affiliation - The Sedley Baptist Church is affiliated with The Blackwater Baptist Association, The Baptist General Association of Virginia, the Southern Baptist Convention.

 ARTICLE VI.
 ADOPTION AND AMENDMENT OF CONSTITUTION